Introduction

 Filitosa

-Filisota is one of Corsica’s most important prehistoric sites, it dates back over 8,000 years and features mysterious carved menhirs (standing stones).
-It was our second stop after Cupabia Beach toward Bonifacio.
+Filisota is one of Corsica’s most important prehistoric sites; it dates back over 8,000 years and features mysterious carved menhirs (standing stones).
+It was our second stop after Cupabia Beach on the way to Bonifacio.

 These ancient statues, shaped into human-like figures, are believed to have religious or protective significance.

 But for most of the site, we are still only guessing its purpose.
-The archaeological site is nice to see and offers circular stone structures, caves, huge trees, and a museum displaying artifacts found on-site.
+The archaeological site is nice to visit and features circular stone structures, caves, large trees, and a museum displaying artifacts found on-site.

 Sartène

-Sartène was our final stop before Bonifacio and it is most probably ou favorite small village of Corsica.
+Sartène was our final stop before Bonifacio, and it is most probably our favorite small village of Corsica.
 Often called “the most Corsican of Corsican towns,” Sartène is a picturesque hilltop village with narrow medieval streets, stone houses, and a strong cultural identity.

 This historic town was once a hub of Corsican vendettas (family feuds) and has retained its authentic charm.